KyleBooth/vrp-simulation/README.md

 * vehicles: the number of agents that are routed
 * tasks: the number of customers visited across all vehicles

-_Note: Recommended using less than 5 vehicles and less than 30 tasks._
+_Note: Recommend using less than 5 vehicles and less than 30 tasks._

 A Python Turtle window should pop-up and simulate the solution to the VRP, resembling something like the following: